Ezhilan Naganathan

-Ezhilan Naganathan is an Indian Tamil medical practitioner, social activist and politician from the Dravida Munnetra Kazhagam (DMK).
+Ezhilan Naganathan (born 27 June 1979) is an Indian medical practitioner, social activist and politician from the Dravida Munnetra Kazhagam (DMK).
 Since May 2021, he has been serving as a member of the Tamil Nadu Legislative Assembly from Thousand Lights constituency.

 Early life

-Ezhilan was born to parents with strong Dravidian ideologies, Professor Dr. M. Naganathan and Professor Dr. Santhi Naganathan.
-Professor M. Naganathan was a close associate of Ex-Chief Minister of Tamil Nadu M Karunanidhi for over 40 years and served as the Vice-Chairman of Tamil Nadu State Planning Commission from 2006-2011.
-Dr. Ezhilan was entrusted with the responsibility of complete medical care of Kalaignar for nearly a decade.
+Ezhilan was born on 27 June 1979 in Madras (now Chennai), the capital of Tamil Nadu.
+Both his mother, Santhi, and father, M. Naganathan, were Professors with strong Dravidian ideals.
+Naganathan was a close associate of Ex-Chief Minister of Tamil Nadu M Karunanidhi for over 40 years and served as the Vice-Chairman of Tamil Nadu State Planning Commission from 2006-2011.

 Ezhilan graduated from Don Bosco Matriculation Higher Secondary School, Chennai.
 He was a serious student and talented young dancer.
 Ezhilan completed his under-graduate and post-graduate studies in Medicine from Madras Medical College (MMC).

 During his time at MMC, he was decorated with the B Bruan Medical Award and Edward Norraday Award for academic excellence in the field of medicine.
 He was a gold medalist in his class for medicine in the year 2007.
 Ezhilan was force behind protests that fought for an increase in the minimum pay of post-graduate students.
 Ezhilan was instrumental in establishing an exclusive poison control centre in MMC, that contributes to saving thousands of lives of farmers from snakes, scorpions, rats and pesticides across Tamil Nadu.

 Career

-Ezhilan has run a private clinic in Teynampet, Chennai since the 2000s to provide free medical assistance for the poor. served at CSI Kalyani Mission Hospital, Chennai for 10 years.
+Ezhilan has run a private clinic in Teynampet, Chennai since the 2000s to provide free medical assistance for the poor, served at CSI Kalyani Mission Hospital, Chennai for 10 years.
 He was a consulting physician at Aswenee Hospital at Poes Garden, Chennai.
 He also consults at Kauvery Hospital, Alwarpet Chennai.

 He has mentored 40 post-graduate students who became practising professionals across India.

+He was entrusted with the responsibility of complete medical care of Kalaignar for nearly a decade.